ergopractice/org-catch/readme.md

 ```

+<a id="keywords"></a>

 # Keywords

 All `org-catch` keywords used in templates definitions are specified and documented in `org-catch-keywords` variable.
 User can change any keyword to own liking and extend `org-catch` with more keywords adding some extra functionalities.
-Each keyword should be associated with one of `org-catch` methods which are called in the following order:
+It is possible to specify keywords with glob patterns.
+Each keyword is associated with one or more `org-catch` methods (`eval-init`, `target`, `target-datetree`, `eval-before`, `target-item`, `target-body`, `set-properties`, `eval-after`, `eval-final`).
+The methods are executed in the following order and it reflexes `org-catch` workflow:

--   Evaluate at initial context
+1. Evaluate at initial context
     -   `eval-init`
--   Get the filing target's file and marker and move the point there
+2. Get the filing target's file and marker and move the point there
     -   `target`
     -   `target-datetree`
--   Evaluate at target before inserting new org entry
+3. Evaluate at target before inserting new org entry
     -   `eval-before` (binds results from `eval-init`)
--   Insert new org entry, its body and set org properties
+4. Insert new org entry, its body and set org properties
     -   `target-item`
     -   `target-body`
     -   `set-properties`
--   Evaluate at target after creating a new org entry
+5. Evaluate at target after creating a new org entry
     -   `eval-after` (binds results from `eval-init` and `eval-before`)
--   Evaluate after returning point back to the initial context
+6. Evaluate after returning point back to the initial context
-    -   `eval-final` (binds results from `eval-init`, `eval-before` and `eval-after` )
+    -   `eval-final` (binds results from `eval-init`, `eval-before` and `eval-after`)

 <a id="examples"></a>